Big1533/sdl_android_guides/docs/Getting Started/Integration Basics/index.md

 ## SmartDeviceLink Broadcast Receiver

 The Android implementation of the SdlManager relies heavily on the OS's bluetooth and USB intents.
-When the phone is connected to SDL, the app needs to create a SdlManager, which publishes an SDP record for SDL to connect to.
+When the phone is connected to SDL and the router service has sent a connection intent, the app needs to create an SdlManager, which will bind to the already connected router service.
 As mentioned previously, the SdlManager cannot be re-used.
 When a disconnect between the app and SDL occurs, the current SdlManager must be disposed of and a new one created.

 The SDL Android library has a custom broadcast receiver named `SdlBroadcastReceiver` that should be used as the base for your BroadcastReceiver.
 It is a child class of Android's BroadcastReceiver so all normal flow and attributes will be available.
 Two abstract methods will be automatically populate the class, we will fill them out soon.